bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 &ldquo;Well, The Princess has been in an awful mood today.
 Some say that his servant didn&rsquo;t show up for work, for most of the day.&rdquo;

-&ldquo;Pfft&mdash; Tell me something *interesting*&rdquo; The dissappointment was palpable in Kathy&rsquo;s voice was nearly impossible to refuse.
-But Gwaine also knew better than to give a *bard* unfounded rumours.
+&ldquo;Pfft&mdash; Tell me something *interesting*&rdquo; The disappointment was palpable in Kathy&rsquo;s voice was nearly impossible to refuse.
+But Gwaine also knew better than to give a *bard* unfounded rumors.

 Kathy finally deigned to let Gwaine kiss her hand, When she withdrew her hand, she then blew a kiss into the crowd with a wink and a toss of her hair.
-Gwaine was fairly certian that the half of the room attracted to women swooned.
+Gwaine was fairly certain that the half of the room attracted to women swooned.

-&ldquo;That&rsquo;s all I have,&rdquo; Then an idea occured to Gwainne.
-Brian, the Town Crier desprately wanted to be a bard, but was too nervous to ever actually *talk* to Kathy.
+&ldquo;That&rsquo;s all I have,&rdquo; Then an idea occurred to Gwainne.
+Brian, the Town Crier desperately wanted to be a bard, but was too nervous to ever actually *talk* to Kathy.

 &ldquo;Kathy, May I introduce you to Brian, our Town Crier?
 He knows all of the most exciting craftsmen in the area,&rdquo; Gwaine then reached out at the retreating Brian, grabbed his shoulders, and pushed him towards Kathy.
 They could entertain each other for weeks.
 He knew that Brian hated the physical touch, but would thank him for it later.

 Based on today&rsquo;s meeting with Knights, it was now imperative for him to find either Tess or that woman.
 Lancelot did not divulge much, but corroborating evidence of King Arthur&rsquo;s behavior will help them *avoid* future Rabbit Dance incidents.
 By now he hoped that Merlin was talking to Leon.

 After scanning the room once more, to no avail, Gwaine turned to refill his ale tankard.
-A man with buldging muscles a cropped haircut, and a strong jawline carried a crate from the side enrance into the kitchen.
+A man with bulging muscles a cropped haircut, and a strong jawline carried a crate from the side entrance into the kitchen.
 The entire tavern melted away, and Gwaine spent the rest of the evening watching the man.

 Two more trips, passed before the man settled in, taking a seat in the center of the tavern, while various men lined up to arm wrestle the man.
 The man beat every competitor, without even breaking a sweat.
 Gwaine briefly wondered if the man could lift *him*.
 It was unfamiliar to not be the center of the rukkous, but something kept Gwaine at the sideline, watching.
 Even from across the room, Gwaine was certain he could see a twinkle in the man&rsquo;s eye.